apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-playground-on-localhost.md

 Destroying Playground cleans up relevant component services and data:

-* Delete all KubeBlocks database clusters, such as ApeCloud MySQL Paxos group
+* Delete all KubeBlocks database clusters, such as ApeCloud MySQL Paxos Group.
-* Uninstall KubeBlocks
+* Uninstall KubeBlocks.
 * Delete the local Kubernetes clusters created by K3d.

 Run the command below to destroy Playground.